YishaiYosifov/chess2-backend/README.md

 2 players can match against each other if they are rated similarly and choose the same game settings.
 You are also able to play as a guest, but your rating and game history will not be saved.

-A video from the older version:
+A video from before the rewrite:

 https://github.com/YishaiYosifov/chess2-backend/assets/74960133/01f7e833-a1e8-40bc-8bed-caacc3544d52